If you buy products through the links on this page, we may earn a commission. Learn more about our process.

 Research suggests that vaporizing CBD can have a bioavailability as high as 60%, compared to only about 6–19% for oral products (9).

-This means that vaporizing CBD leads to strong effects that are comparable to or even stronger than sublingual CBD oil because it goes directly into the blood from your lungs.
+This means that vaporizing CBD leads to strong effects that are comparable to or even stronger than sublingual CBD oil because it goes directly into the bloodstream.